carlsoncoder/aspnetcore-k8s/README.md

    - Deploy an AKS cluster
    - Deploy a public IP address
    - Deploy an application gateway (with root-cert (certs/ca/ca.crt) and ssl-cert (certs/frontend/frontend.pfx) set)
-   - Deploy a DNS CNAME record
    - Create an Azure identity to be used by the AGIC, and assign the appropriate permissions
-   - Deploy a k8s secret with your certs/backend/backend.pfx file
-   - Deploy a k8s secret with your private key password value for the certs/backend/backend.pfx certificate
    - Update your local helm repo
    - Deploy the AAD Pod Identity helm chart
    - Deploy the Application Gateway Ingress Controller helm chart